MaryHal/Barrage/README.md

     struct SpacialPartition sp;
     br_createSpacialPartition(&sp)

-    // Add a new collision model (currently only different sized rectangles) int newModelIndex = br_addModel(&sp, (struct Rect){0, 0, 100, 100});
+    // Add a new collision model to our collision manager.
+    // This will register the model so that BulletLua scripts can refer to this model by index. int newModelIndex = br_addModel(&sp, (struct Rect){0, 0, 100, 100});

     // Launch a bullet with the default collision hitbox (0)